 IN SUPREME COURT

-If a PUBLIC INTEREST LITIGATION is filed in the Supreme court, then (4)+(1) (i.e. 5) sets of petition has to be filed opposite party is served, the copy only when notice is issued.
+If a PUBLIC INTEREST LITIGATION is filed in the Supreme Court, then (4)+(1) (i.e. 5) sets of petition have to be filed opposite party is served, the copy only when notice is issued.

 A Court fee of RS.
 50, per respondent (i.e. for each number of opposite party, court fees of RS.
 50) has to be affixed on the petition.